linuxdeepin/deepin-manual/manual-assets/professional/deepin-reader/en_US/index.md

 - Drag within the window to adjust the sequence of tabs.
 - Click the ![previous](icon/previous.svg) or ![next](icon/next.svg)button to move left and right.
 - Scroll the mouse wheel to switch tabs automatically.
-- When there is only one window currently, double-click or right-click the file and select Document Viewer to open the file in a new tab in the window.
+- When there is only one window currently, double-click or right-click the file and select Document Viewer to open the file in the window which was opened first.

 Operations among windows